British Columbia Steelhead Fishing: A Complete Guide

-Most fishing is from jet boat or motor boat.
+Most fishing is from jet boats or motor boats.

-Summer and winter run steelhead will enter the river and some will leaver the upper tributaries late meaning you could catch steelhead in the Fraser river 12 months of the year.
+Summer and winter run steelhead will enter the river and some will leave the upper tributaries late meaning you could catch steelhead in the Fraser River 12 months of the year.

 Peak times are early fall and spring, and it’s not uncommon to hook into big fresh steelhead with sea lice on them.

 The Vedder River